trevor-vaughan/pupmod-simp-compliance_markup/README.md

 #### Module Parameter (preferred)

 The `compliance_markup::enforce_profiles` parameter may be used to cleanly set, and override, the applicable profiles in Hiera (or your ENC).

+If you specify an Array, then the first profile to have a valid entry, from left to right, will win.

 #### Global Setting